murad-alm/NordVPN-Gnome-Extension/README.md

 Please check the <a href= "https://github.com/murad-alm/NordVPNStatus/releases">releases</a> to download the latest version.

 ## Installation
-Please follow the following steps after downloading the <a href= "https://github.com/murad-alm/NordVPNStatus/releases">.zip file</a>:
+First download and install NordVPN for linux from the <a href="https://nordvpn.com/download/linux/">official website</a>, then follow the following steps after downloading the <a href= "https://github.com/murad-alm/NordVPNStatus/releases">.zip file</a>:

 - Create a new directory into which you will unzip the content of the previously downloaded gnome extension.
 Make sure to set the directory name to <b>nordVpnStatus</b>:
 ```script